SPAAM-community/wss-summer-school/docs/organisers/denbi-nodesetup.md

 - Have requested and been granted a deNBI project on [deNBI portal](https://cloud.denbi.de/portal/)
 - Create workshop on [SimpleVM portal](https://simplevm.denbi.de)
   - Projects on Side Bar > Select Project > New Workshop
+- Go to Workshops side bar > SPAAMSumScho25 > Get invitation link (send to participants and tutors)
-- Tutor workflow (required extra step to allow access to all nodes)
+- Tutor workflow (this required extra step to allow access to all nodes)
   - On deNBI Portal > Projects > Add Members to see instructions
   - [New tutor] Send deNBI LifeSicnceRI sign up link
   - [New and old tutors] Send deNBI project sign up link
   - [Admin] Check emails for joining, accept requests
+  - DO NOT MAKE ALL TUTOTRS deNBI ADMIN - OTHER THAN PEOPLE FAMILIAR WITH DENBI PORTAL!
+    - Anyone in the deNBI portal project, can act as tutors in the workshop itself
 - Student workflow (send to ALL participants)
   - Go to [SimpleVM portal](https://simplevm.denbi.de)
   - Go to _workshop_ on sidebar
   - Get both Portal and Share invitation links, send to all participants with instructions on website with workflow instructions
     - Go to SimpleVM invite link
     - Pick log-in and/or register with system of choice
+    - Register LifeScienceRI AAI
+    - Confirm email
     - Register elixir
-    - Confirm email
     - T&Cs Elixir
-    - T&Cs Denbi
+    - T&Cs Denbi / SimplVM release
-    - Email for SPAAMsumScho
-    - Confirm email
+    - Send request to join workshop
     - [Admin approve] (SimpleVM Portal -> Project -> <Project Name/> -> Project Member List > See Applications)
-- Once all invited
+- Once all invited and accepted for the _workshop_ (deNBI portal project alone insufficient!), go to SimpleVM portal.
   - [Admin] SimpleVM: Accept all participant requests on project
   - [Admin] SimpleVM: On workspace page, 'show addable Tutors' and add tutors (remember must still be on the deNBI project too!)

-## Creating SimplVM workshop
+## Creating SimpleVM workshop

 1. On the [SimpleVM portal](https://simplevm.denbi.de/), go to the 'Projects' section on the sidebar and select SPAAMSumSchoXX
 2. Press 'New Workshop'